 Please be sure to read the 2018 Arrival and Departure Information page for additional important information that you will need before making your travel plans.

 The Event Hotel

 All Ski for Light meetings and activities, and most individual rooms, will be in the newly renovated East Tower.
-Most people will be able to go directly from their room to SFL activities and meals, on the second level of the East Tower, without having to go through the casino.
+Most people will be able to go directly from their room to SFL activities and meals, on the third floor of the East Tower, without having to go through the casino.